krischebo/notes/SGP_final report.md

-Symposium on Geometry Processing 2024 Report
+# Symposium on Geometry Processing 2024 Final Report
-Krishna Chebolu

 SGP 2024 took place in two-parts: the graduate school from June 22-23, 2024, and the symposium from June 24-26, 2024 in MIT’s CSAIL building in Cambridge,